 Similarly, travellers returning to Ireland from abroad do not need to take any special actions with regard to COVID-19.

 On 14 February, the quarantine requirement for travel to India for international travellers was lifted.

 Do you have a business or medical travel purpose?
 Then you can also apply for your visa online, but not yet via this website.

 Travellers of Indian origin

 Do you have Indian nationality?
 Then you can travel with your Indian passport.
 If you do not have a passport but are an Overseas Citizen of India (OCI), you can travel with your OCI card.
 If you do not have a passport and no OCI card, but you are a ‘Person of Indian Originʼ (PIO), then in most cases you may travel with your PIO card.
 In all these cases, you do not need a visa.
-Before booking your trip, check with the High Commission of India what measures you should take into account because of coronavirus / COVID-19.
+Before booking your trip, check with the embassy what measures you need to take into account because of the coronavirus / COVID-19.

-Disclaimer: Coronavirus measures affecting travel to India are subject to regular change.
-The information on this page has been carefully compiled from information made available by both the Indian government and various European governments.
+Disclaimer: The coronavirus measures that affect travel to India are subject to frequent changes.
+The information on this page has been carefully compiled from information made available by both the Government of India and various European governments.
 Nevertheless, no guarantee can be given that all the information on this page is up-to-date and complete at all times, and no rights can be derived from this page.
 Are you planning to travel to India?
 Please check with your airline and travel agent which regulations you need to take into account.
 As mentioned on this page, you must register via the Air Suvidha Portal before leaving for India.
-Also check in that portal which rules concerning coronavirus/ Covid-19 apply in your situation.
+Also check in that portal which rules regarding corona / Covid-19 apply in your situation.